-If you want to achieve some new goals in your life, it is crucial to get some one else involved.
+If you want to achieve some new goals in your life, it is crucial to get someone else involved.
 This is a powerful motivator.
 I have often been weighed down with thoughts, ideas, dreams, and worry.
 These things can have power over my life and I often seek to control them and deal with them on my own.
-However, when I reflect on the times when I have opened up about what is going on in that crazy head of mine, I can recall getting either readjusted on my thoughts and also pointed in a more positive direction-or gaining a tremendous amount of support and affirmation.
-Suddenly the heaviness of figuring it all out on my own is gone.
+However, when I reflect on the times when I have opened up about what is going on in that crazy head of mine, friends have helped me to readjust my thoughts and also help to point me in a more positive direction, and then suddenly the heaviness of figuring it all out on my own is gone.

-One of this community’s habitudes is that none of us are meant to do life alone.
-That is why I love our community!
+One of this community’s habitudes is that none of us are meant to do life alone!
 Today, I encourage you to go back and review some of the goals you wrote down last week.
 Next, I want you to consider sharing some or all of those goals with someone you trust.
 Choose someone who speaks truth to you in honor of your best interest, and someone that has your back when the going gets tough.
-Feel free to email me personally for support or you could even consider posting some of your goals here if you are comfortable.
+Feel free to email me personally for support or you could even consider posting some of your goals here if you’re comfortable.